Ole Gunnar Solskjær

 In March 2001 in moved to Wolves, later joining Tranmere.
 His final club was Rushden and Diamonds with who he spent the entire 2004/05 season playing nearly all of their games.
 He reached the 500 career-appearances figure towards the end of that season.

 Throughout his career, Sean made sure he passed all of the necessary qualifications to become a Chartered Physiotherapist.
-It was in this roll that he joined Cardiff City in the summer of 2006, linking up again with Dave Jones who was his Manager at Stockport and Wolves and now, Malky Mackay.
+It was in this roll that he joined Cardiff City in the summer of 2006, linking up again with Dave Jones who was his Manager at Stockport and Wolves.

 Adam Rattenberry MCSP SRP